ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 ### Does removing low severity brings higher recall

 Below is a table with counts of ground truth labels in the dataset at different severity thresholds.
 This is followed by a trellis plot that shows how recall changes when we remove low severity problems from the ground truth dataset.
 This is shown by label type and user group.

+NOTE: In this section, the data is binary (not ordinal), and is at the street level (not 5 meter level).

 *Takeaways*: